niraj-meshram/OpenAI/Agent101AI/agent-101-level-4/readme.md

 * `set_reminder(task_id, remind_at)`
 * `cancel_reminder(reminder_id)`
 * `list_reminders(only_pending?)`
-* `parse_when(text)` → returns ISO-UTC
+* `parse_when(text)` â†’ returns ISO-UTC

-When you type “add … tomorrow 5pm”, the model will call `parse_when` first, then `add_task` with the parsed ISO-UTC due.
-If the model doesn’t return text, the app still prints a sensible confirmation (so the CLI never feels silent).
+When you type â€œadd â€¦ tomorrow 5pmâ€, the model will call `parse_when` first, then `add_task` with the parsed ISO-UTC due.
+If the model doesnâ€™t return text, the app still prints a sensible confirmation (so the CLI never feels silent).

 ---